kaushik1729/genie_version_3.0.6_kaushik/README.md

+# Comment by Kaushik Borah

+First Commit: Printing Z-expansion axial form factors as a function of Q^2, FA(Q2)

 # The GENIE Event Generator

 The GENIE Generator product is an advanced physics simulation used by nearly all modern neutrino experiments and